Devolutions/devolutions-crypto/README.md

 #### HashPassword
 1. Generate a random 256bits salt.
 2. Hash the password with the salt and the specified iteration number using HMAC-SHA256.
-3. Final: 4 version bytes + 4 bytes niterations + 32 bytes salt + 32 bytes hash
+3. Final: 4 version bytes + 4 bytes iterations* + 32 bytes salt + 32 bytes hash

 #### KeyExchange
 The key exchanges uses x25519 protocol, which uses Diffie-Hellman based on elliptic curves.

 ## Headers
 The current data header works as the following:
-1. 2 bytes signature: [ 0x0D, 0x0C ], stands for Devocultions Crypto.
+1. 2 bytes signature: [ 0x0D, 0x0C ], stands for Devolutions Crypto.
 2. 2 bytes type in Little Endian.
 The following types are implemented:
     - Key = 1
     - Ciphertext = 2
     - Hash = 3
 3. 2 bytes subtype in little endian.
     - Key
-        - Public = 1
+        - Private = 1
-        - Private = 2
+        - Public = 2
 4. 2 bytes version in Little Endian.
 Currently, everything is at version 1.

 ## Wrappers and How To Build